JASal2/pdsnd_github/README.md

 ###Date created

 	Project and README file created on 4/8/2022

-###Files used

-	bikeshare.py

 ###Files added to gitignored